mbozada/SearchEngine/README.md

 ## Directories and Files
 ### corpus/
-Cranfield datset files downloadable from Prasad's [website](https://web1.cs.wright.edu/~tkprasad/courses/cs7800/cs7800.html).
+Cranfield dataset files downloadable from Prasad's [website](https://web1.cs.wright.edu/~tkprasad/courses/cs7800/cs7800.html).
 corpus/cran.all has been slightly modified to make processing the dataset for Lucene easier.

 ### index/